Chaitanya4/ChefDocuForestConserve/back-end/README.md

 npm install

 ### Providing DocuSign OAuth Token and accountId
+In the app.js, insert the values for constant accountId and OAuthToken after creating developer account on Docusign.
 Create a Docusign Developer Account and paste your account Id in constant accountId.

 Obtain your accountId from account-d.docusign.com > Go To Admin > API and Keys. e.g. URL: https://admindemo.docusign.com/apps-and-keys